 For the quarter ending Oct.
 31, it reported fiscal fourth-quarter net income of $351.2 million, or $1.08 per share.

 The results surpassed Wall Street expectations.
 The average estimate of 10 analysts surveyed by Zacks Investment Research was for earnings of 74 cents per share.

 Deere said it cut costs by 21 percent to $6.26 billion.

 The agricultural equipment manufacturer posted revenue of $5.93 billion in the period, which fell short of Street forecasts.
 Five analysts surveyed by Zacks expected $6.13 billion.

 For the year, the company reported profit of $1.94 billion, or $5.77 per share.
 Revenue was reported as $25.78 billion.

-Shares of Deere rose $3.57, or 4.7 percent, to $79.91 in premarket trading about 45 minutes before the market opened Wednesday.
-Deere shares have dropped 14 percent since the beginning of the year.
+Shares of Deere rose $1.59, or 2.1 percent, to $77.93 in morning trading Wednesday.
+Deere shares have dropped about 14 percent since the beginning of the year.